pnochisaki/young-inglewood/_content/pages/membership.md

       substitute in your shipment.
 You have the flexibility to decide and customize your wine selections for each shipment.
     question: How do I customize my membership?
+  - answer: By appointment only, your exclusive wine tasting at Young Inglewood lasts approximately 90 minutes and is limited to groups of 8 or fewer.
+We start with a leisurely guided walking winery tour where we offer a glimpse into our winemaking process and a close up look at our organically farmed vines near the winery.
+The tour lands at our tasting salon for a seated private tasting surrounded by favorite pieces from Jim & Jacky’s art collection.
+Here you can relax and enjoy tasting a selection of our delicious wines.
+    question: What is a wine tasting like at Young Inglewood?
 ---
 ### IN ADDITION YOU’LL RECEIVE